Family Centered Treatment® (FCT)

 The essential components of Family Centered Treatment (FCT) include:

-• Trauma Treatment: This treatment is provided when prompted by any of the following:
+• Trauma Identification and Treatment: This process is initiated in response to any of the following:

 • A disclosure during an enactment

-• Sharing of trauma during the Joining and Assessment Phase
+• The sharing of trauma during the Joining and Assessment Phase

 Program Delivery